sbussmann/sbussmann.github.io/_posts/2016-05-22-spring-hat-league-2016-post-mortem.markdown

 One fun question we can ask right away is: how would my team have to change to become an average spring hat league team?
-To answer this question, we need to know three things: there are 16 players on each team; a fantastic player has a rating of about 1800; a complete novice has a rating of about
+To answer this question, we need to know three things:

+ 1. There are 16 players on each team.
+ 2. A fantastic player has a rating of about 1800.
+ 3. A complete novice has a rating of about 800.

-800. So, if we replaced the lowest rated player on our roster with a complete stud, our team rating would go up by (1800 - 800) / 16 = 62.5 points .
-So my team's rating would become about 1120.
-This would be significantly below average, but not the worst team in the league anymore.
-With another stud, we'd get up to about 1180, which would put us solidly in the upper half of the league.
-If you instead add a reasonably good player but not a stud (rating of about 1400), then we'd need about 3 players of that quality to get up to about average.
+If we replaced the lowest rated player on our roster with a complete stud, our team rating would go up by (1800 - 800) / 16 = 62.5 points.
+My team's rating would become about 1120 -- we'd be significantly below average, but not the worst team in the league anymore.
+We'd reach about 1180 with another stud -- enough to be solidly in the upper half of the league.
+Studs don't just grow on trees, so what if we added a "reasonably good player" (i.e., rating of about 1400)?
+In this case, we'd need about 3 players to get up to league average.

 In future posts, I plan to discuss